Board of Directors

 Honorary Board of Directors

 Bill and his wife Monika have been year-round Montauk resident since 1993.
 Bill first came to Montauk with his family as a young boy in 1950.
 He is a graduate of Colgate University.
 Bill served as CCOM President for eleven years beginning in 1997.
-In addition to CCOM, Bill was a fifteen year member of the Board of Directors of Wild Oceans, a national fishery conservation organization.
+In addition to CCOM, Bill was a fifteen-year member of the Board of Directors of Wild Oceans, a national fishery conservation organization.
 He founded the Music For Montauk concert series in 1980.
 He is the author of two books, Montauk is, A Collection of Haiku Poems, and most recently The Golden Age of Montauk Sportfishing.